Stevecmd/aws-bootcamp-cruddur-2024/journal/week1.md

     driver: local
 ```

-To install the postgres client into Gitpod
+To install the postgres client into Gitpod, add the code below to the gitpod.yml file:

 ```sh
   - name: postgres